New York’s First Cathedral: The Basilica of St. Patrick’s Old Cathedral

 Written by Joyce Mendelsohn, 2001

-Peter Stuyvesant, Kieft’s replacement as director-general of New Amsterdam, upheld the absolute authority of the Dutch Reformed Church and was openly hostile to the public worship of all other religions.
-But even after the British took control of the city in 1664, things were not appreciably better for the small Catholic population in New York until 1674, when King James II of Great Britain (who had adopted the Roman Catholic faith himself) granted religious liberty to the province.
-There still was no Catholic Church within the territory, however.
-In 1683, King James II appointed colonial Governor Thomas Dongan, himself an Irish Catholic, to govern New York.
-Dongan’s “Charter of Liberties and Privileges” was adopted by the provincial assembly—formally granting religious freedom to all Christians.
-But the fall of the Catholic Stuarts in England after the Protestant “Glorious Revolution” of 1688 drove Governor Dongan from his post, and religious liberty in the province was ended.
-In 1700, the provincial assembly in New York enacted a law which prohibited Catholic priests from entering the city.
-In spite of these restrictions, Ferdinand Steenmayer, a Jesuit, managed to sneak into the city on several occasions to celebrate Mass in secret.
+Peter Stuyvesant proceeded Kieft with openly hostility to public worship by religions other than the Dutch Reformed Church which remained even after the British gained control in 1664 of what became New York.
+The small Catholic population only gained esteem in 1674, when King James II (a Roman Catholic convert) granted religious liberty to the province which still lacked a its own place of worship.
+In 1683, King James II appointed an Irish Catholic Colonel Thomas Dongan to govern New York under his “Charter of Liberties and Privileges” which granted religious freedom to all Christians.
+However, the fall of the Catholic Stuarts in England due to the Protestant “Glorious Revolution” of 1688 drove Dongan from his post, ending the brief religious liberty in the province and ushering in a law in 1700 that prohibited Catholic priests from entering the city as per the provincial assembly.
+Despite these restrictions, Jesuit Ferdinand Steenmayer snuck into the city to celebrate Mass in secret on several brave occasions.

-After the anti-Catholic law was repealed in 1784 (New York was, by this time, a sovereign state in the newly-independent United States of America), Charles Whelan, an Irish Capuchin friar, came to the city to help organize what would become the first Catholic parish.
-At that time, New York’s Catholic community numbered less than 1,000 (a fraction of the total population of about 230,000) and were mainly of French, Spanish, Portuguese, German, and Irish descent.
-Led by the French consul, the Roman Catholic Church in the City of New York was incorporated in 1785.
-That same year, largely financed by a donation from King Charles III of Spain, construction commenced on St. Peter’s Church—the first Catholic house of worship in the city.
+repealed (1784) in the now sovereign state of New York, an Irish Capuchin friar Charles Whelan arrived in the city to help organize what would become the first Catholic parish in the independent United States.
+New York’s Catholic community numbered less than 1,000 of the total 230,000 populating the land from French, Spanish, Portuguese, German, and Irish descent.
+Nevertheless, the Roman Catholic Church in the City of New York was incorporated in 1785, led by the French consul and largely financed by a donation from King Charles III of Spain.
+Construction then commenced on the first Catholic house of worship in the city - St. Peter’s Church.

 The new Cathedral was the first house of worship in the United States to be dedicated to Ireland’s patron saint, Saint Patrick, who organized the Irish Church in the fifth century.
 Known as the Apostle of Ireland, Patrick was consecrated as Bishop circa 432.
 He traveled tirelessly throughout Ireland, preaching, writing, and teaching, converting chiefs and bards, gathering followers, establishing churches and schools, building monasteries, and performing miracles.
 Since specific rules for canonization were not set down until the tenth century, local veneration of St. Patrick evolved into his sainthood.